Back to All Events

-Join two experienced Tibetan thangka painters from Nepal for a unique exploration of the sacred art, symbolism, and contemplative power of Tibetan thangkas.
+Join a highly respected Tibetan thangka painter from Tibet for a unique exploration of the sacred art, symbolism, and contemplative power of Tibetan thangkas.
 Through demonstrations and teachings, participants will discover how these remarkable works are created, including the precise mathematics, geometry, and iconography that have been refined over centuries to support meditation and transformation.

 More than devotional paintings, thangkas are visual maps of awakening—designed to train attention, cultivate beneficial qualities, and serve as powerful aids for contemplative practice across cultures and traditions.